Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Wait for the **Rule Check** to run.

-At the “Microsoft Update” step, check **Use Microsoft Update to check for updates (recommended)** unless your software update process does not utilize automatic updates from Microsoft and click **Next**.
+At the "Microsoft Update" step, check **Use Microsoft Update to check for updates (recommended)** unless your software update process does not utilize automatic updates from Microsoft and click **Next**.

 ![](images/6c928084c2ef8dfc468a13e7446d859f.png)

-At the “Product Updates” step leave all defaults and click **Next**.
+At the "Product Updates" step leave all defaults and click **Next**.

-Wait for the “Install Setup Files” step to complete.
+Wait for the "Install Setup Files" step to complete.
 Check that all operations pass (with the exception of Windows Firewall, which may return a warning status since the database will not be accessed from outside the firewall).
-The “Install Rules” screen (below) will appear upon completion.
+The "Install Rules" screen (below) will appear upon completion.
 When the installation is successful, click **Next**.

 ![](images/762e14535ac0b29b8ee198aac1be2132.png)

-The only feature in “Feature Selection” necessary for Secret Server is “Database Engine Services” (see screenshot below).
+The only feature in "Feature Selection" necessary for Secret Server is "Database Engine Services" (see screenshot below).

 Unless you are using Geo-Replication (this is not in scope for Common Criteria standards) you can leave everything else unchecked.
 Leave the directory